kubevela/kubevela/docs/en/platform-engineers/cue/patch-trait.md

 #### 1. With `+patchKey=<key_name>` annotation

-this is useful for patching array list, merging logic of two array lists will not follow the CUE behavior.
+This is useful for patching array list, merging logic of two array lists will not follow the CUE behavior.
 Instead, it will treat the list as object and use a strategy merge approach:
  - if a duplicated key is found, the patch data will be merge with the existing values;
  - if no duplication found, the patch will append into the array list.